rob-myers/rob-myers.github.io/articles/tech2.md

 <aside>

 __TODO__
-- Navgraph is usually more refined via detailed navigable polygon and Recast.
-- Make a test component to play with Recast
-- Integrate into ts-node script
-- Make a CodeSandbox
+- Make a CodeSandbox for triangle-wasm

 </aside>

-Technically, an undirected graph is just a symmetric binary relation.
+Technically, an undirected graph is just a _symmetric binary relation_.
 We have made it concrete by depicting each node as the centroid of its respective triangle.
+This is a standard convention, although triangles have more than one [notion of center](https://en.wikipedia.org/wiki/Triangle_center).
-This provides a weight for each edge i.e. the distance between the centroids.
+It provides a weight for each edge i.e. the distance between the centroids.
 Then the length of a path through the undirected graph may be defined as the sum of its edge's weights.

 <aside title="why-we-abstract">

 Searching for paths through the embedded undirected graph is much easier than searching the navigable polygons.
+There are far fewer possibilities.
-However NPCs won't actually follow these embedded paths (for realism), but an induced path instead (see below).
+However, NPCs won't actually follow these embedded paths (for realism), but an induced path instead (see below).

 </aside>